OpenDSA/OpenDSA/RST/source/RadixSort.rst

 distinct key values, Radix Sort is at best a :math:`\Omega(n \log n)` sorting algorithm.

-Radix Sort can be much improved by making base :math:`r` be as large as possible.
+Radix Sort's running time can be much improved (by a constant factor) if we make base :math:`r` be as large as possible.
 Consider the case of an integer key value.
 Set :math:`r = 2^i` for some :math:`i`.
 In other words, the value of :math:`r` is related to the